corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-flow.md

 All flows must subclass `FlowLogic`.
 You then define the steps taken by the flow by overriding `FlowLogic.call`.

-Let’s define our `IOUFlow`.
+Let’s define your `IOUFlow`.
 Replace the definition of `Initiator` with the following:

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}